ionathanch/ssh-keygen-ed25519-vanity/README.md

 Finds a vanity EdDSA SSH public key (and corresponding private key, of course) by brute force.
 Requires `libsodium` to be installed to generate the raw Ed25519 keypair.
-Run `make` to compile to executable `vanity`, then `./vanity <substring>` to find an public key with given substring.
+Run `make` to compile to executable `vanity`, then `./vanity <substring>` to find a public key with given substring.
 There is also a shell script that does basically the same thing but by actually running `ssh-keygen`, which is probably slower.